user92-11/JU-works/devlog/05-visualization-and-inspection/index.md

 Site-based and region-based visualization may look similar from the outside, but internally they answer different questions.

-Site-based visualization is position-centered.

-Region-based visualization is interval-centered.

-That difference affects several parts of the workflow:

-* input parsing
-* coordinate handling
-* plot layout
-* preset structure
-* table format
-* cache strategy
-* interpretation of x-axis positions
-* summary metrics

-Because of this, the project keeps site and region visualization as separate workflows while allowing them to share the same current working sequence state.
+Site-based inspection asks:

+What is observed at these specific positions?

+Region-based inspection asks:

+How does variation behave across this continuous region?

+Because of this, the two workflows use different input formats, x-axis meanings, metric calculations, presets, and table structures.
+Keeping them separate makes the interface easier to reason about and reduces the risk of mixing marker-based analysis with region-level interpretation.

 This keeps the user workflow clearer and makes future extension easier.